 Overview

 In this vignette, we provide a detailed tutorial of the key functionalities of the RaCE.NMA R package.
-The package has functions to complete three primary tasks when utilizing the proposed RaCE methodology for network meta-analysis:
+The package has functions to complete three primary tasks in the analysis pipeline when utilizing the RaCE-NMA methodology:

 1. Model estimation